z-------------/CPod/.github/ISSUE_TEMPLATE/Bug_report.md

 **Steps to reproduce:**

-**Please also attach information that might help, e.g. screenshots of console log, if possible.**
+**Please also attach information that might help, e.g. screenshots of Developer Tools console log, if possible.**